subtirelumihail/graphql-presentation/keynote.md

 1. An introduction to GraphQL <br />with *Mihai Subtirelu*

-2. Live coding of a chat app with React and Nodejs
+2. Implementing a chat app with React and Nodejs
 <br />
 with *Adrian Staniloiu*